vicharak-in/vicharak-docs/source/vicharak_sbcs/axon/axon-getting-started.rst

 - A computer with a serial terminal application installed (such as PuTTY or minicom).
-- A USB to TTL serial cable or adapter (such as FTDI or PL2303).
+- A USB to UART serial cable or adapter (such as FTDI or PL2303).
 - Micro USB or USB-C cable.

 Hardware Setup
 ``````````````

-1. Connect the USB to TTL serial cable or adapter to your computer.
+1. Connect the USB to UART serial cable or adapter to your computer.

 2. Connect the serial cable or adapter to Axon.